Gadoteric acid

 Gadoteric acid, sold under the brand name Dotarem among others, is a macrocycle-structured gadolinium-based MRI contrast agent (GBCA).
 It consists of the organic acid DOTA as a chelating agent, and gadolinium (Gd3+), and is used in form of the meglumine salt (gadoterate meglumine).
 The paramagnetic property of gadoteric acid reduces the T1 relaxation time (and to some extent the T2 and T2* relaxation times) in MRI, which is the source of its clinical utility.
 Because it has magnetic properties, gadoteric acid develops a magnetic moment when put under a magnetic field, which increases the signal intensity (brightness) of tissues during MRI imaging.

 Medical uses

-It is used for imaging of blood vessels and inflamed or diseased tissue where the blood vessels become 'leaky'.
+It is widely used in the United States for Breast MRI imaging for women who have or are suspected to have breast cancer.
+It is also used for imaging of blood vessels and inflamed or diseased tissue where the blood vessels become 'leaky'.
 It is often used when viewing intracranial lesions with abnormal vascularity or abnormalities in the blood–brain barrier.
 Gadoteric acid is used for MRI imaging of the brain, spine, and associated tissues for adult and pediatric (2 years of age or older) patients.
 The meglumine salt it takes the form of crosses the blood brain barrier of tissue with abnormal vasculature, highlighting the affected area with MRI.
-Gadoterate does not cross the intact blood-brain barrier, so it does not affect or enhance normal brain tissue in imaging.
+Gadoterate does cross the intact blood-brain barrier, so it might affect or enhance normal brain tissue in imaging.
 Dotarem is administered through an intravenous bolus injection, either manually or through a power injection.
+Dotarem can stay in the body for years.